Silverlight Gets Serious

 · Deep Zoom: Beta 2 introduces a new XML-based file format for Deep Zoom image tiles, as well as a new MultiScaleTileSource that enables existing tile databases to utilize Deep Zoom.
 Better, event driven notification for zoom/pan state is another improvement in Silverlight 2 Beta 2.

-One thought on “Silverlight Gets Serious”
+One response to “Silverlight Gets Serious”

-This Week: Silverlight 2 – Go Live !!!
+1. This Week: Silverlight 2 – Go Live !!!

 At TechEd Bill Gates said that the second beta of Silverlight 2 will be available for download at the